top of page

 In collection, the horse shifts more weight to the hindquarters, lifts the forehand, and moves with more elevation and engagement.
 This is where true self-carriage shines.

-Physiotherapy perspective: Collection is the ultimate expression of a strong, balanced, and supple horse.
+Physiotherapy Perspective: Collection is the ultimate expression of a strong, balanced, and supple horse.
 It indicates full-body integration and core strength.

 Self-Carriage: The Outcome of Correct Training